 I made up the Almond Sylk, added in the remaining ingredients, and produced my first batch of Almond Mocha.
 It was very good, but not great.
 Something was missing.
 Second batch, I added a bit more of this, a little bit of that…….
 Balancing all the flavors was not as easy as I thought it would be.
 I was close to accepting that I may not achieve that perfect mix of flavors but if nothing else, my dark enduring drink would certainly be healthy and tasty.
 Hard to go wrong with most any coffee drink.
 Then came my final batch later that day.
 One taste and I had to admit I was wrong.
 My healthy whole heart Almond Mocha was just as, if not better, than the ones I used to buy.
 Goes to show that the real deal is always worth pursuing.

-One of the reasons my Almond Mocha was so good was because I used a combination of both almond milk and cashews instead of the traditional dairy milk.
+One of the reasons my Almond Mocha was so good was because I used a combination of both almond milk and cashews (instead of the traditional dairy milk) which added depth.
 Dairy milk can sometimes act like a buffer, like a middleman who unites the opposing sides.
 I didn’t want that.
 I wanted proud and independent flavors that you could taste in every sip.

 Healthy fats and protein, essential vitamins and minerals, enzymes,mouth-watering flavor…this is a special treat for those moments in your life when a bit of decadence is needed…somewhat urgently.
 I hope you’ll savor each intentional and joyous flavor and take some time to nurture your ambitions.
 No matter how large or small, they should never be neglected or stored away for a rainy day.
 I insist, dear friend.